West Side Highway: Eleventh Avenue

 Eleventh Avenue begins just north of the intersection with Tenth Avenue.
 The highway is concurrent with Eleventh Avenue north of this point, passing by the 14th Street Park at 14th Street.
 The highway continues with this name alongside the Chelsea Piers until it reaches 22nd Street where the highway branches off from Eleventh Avenue onto Twelfth Avenue.

 Twelfth Avenue

 At 22nd Street, the highway continues as Twelfth Avenue passing by the Chelsea Waterside Park.
 It passes just west of the Javits Center from 34th Street to 38th Street and over the Lincoln Tunnel at 39th Street.
 The road continues past the Intrepid Sea, Air & Space Museum and Piers 84 to 92, a major cruise ship terminal building.
-At 54th Street, Twelfth Avenue attains a highway with service roads character, with the service roads running as far as 59th Street.
-From there, Twelfth Avenue becomes elevated and at 72nd Street, the highway becomes the Henry Hudson Parkway.
+At 59th Street, the highway becomes an elevated freeway and at 72nd Street, the highway becomes the Henry Hudson Parkway.

+Another section of 12th Avenue exists in Manhattanville, Manhattan, between 125th and 138th streets.
+The Manhattan Valley Viaduct, between Tiemann Place and 135th Street, carries Riverside Drive above 12th Avenue.